BenShaver/benshaver.github.io/_pages/about.md

   - /about.html
 ---

 I'm a fourth-year Political Economy Ph.D. student at the University of Chicago's Harris School of Public Policy and Department of Political Science.
-I am a formal theorist, and am interested in information economics and American politics.
+My broad interests are in applied game theory, American politics, and information economics.
+Recently, I have worked on research on the effect of fact-checking on cheap talk communication, career concerns in political parties, and dynamic policy experimentation.